 The Participant's employer will not withhold income tax when Shares are purchased under the ESPP, but will withhold social security contributions on the discount.
-In addition, the Participant's employer will report the discount on the Participant's pay slip and on its annual declaration of salaries.
+In addition, the Participant's employer will report the discount on the Participant's pay slip and on its annual declaration of salaries or declaration sociale nominative.

 The Participant is responsible for reporting and paying any personal income tax, surtax (if applicable), and additional social taxes when he or she files his or her personal tax return.
-The Participant also is responsible for reporting and paying wealth tax (if applicable) when he or she files his or her wealth tax return.
+The Participant also is responsible for reporting and paying wealth tax (if applicable) when he or she files his or her wealth tax return, if applicable.